tom-pollak/each-way-matcher/README.md

 # Each way matcher

-Scrapes OddsMonkey for profitable each way horse races, automatically bets on sporting index.
+Scrapes OddsMonkey for profitable each way horse races, then automatically places bets on Sporting Index.
-Also lays arbritage bets on sporting index and betfair.
+Also lays arbitrage bets on Sporting Index and Betfair.

 ## Login variables